 Stop 8: Istiklal Street

 Istiklal Street is one of the major shopping streets on the European side.
 Differing from the Grand Bazaar, these are just stores instead of vendors.
 It can be compared to 5th Avenue in New York City or Stroget in Copenhagen.
 There is even a cool tram that runs through the city.
-Sam ended up buying a really nice bathrobe at a great price.
-We would say it is a mix of high-end but also moderately priced boutiques as well.
+I ended up buying a really nice bathrobe at a great price.
+I would say it is a mix of high-end but also moderately priced boutiques as well.
 Istiklal street also boasts some cafes as well as a handful of street vendors selling snacks like borek or roasted nuts.

 Stop 9: Back to Hotel area for Dinner